 Life Cycle Assessment (LCA)

 As part of our sustainability efforts, IVL monitors the effect of our products on the environment by conducting Life Cycle Assessment (LCA).
-Our main product is Polyethylene Terephthalate (PET), which is considered as an environmental friendly polymer with no concerns to safety during its manufacturing process and use.
+Our main product is Polyethylene Terephthalate (PET), which is considered as an environmentally friendly polymer with no concerns to safety during its manufacturing process and use.
 PET is replacing glass, PVC and Polystyrene and is widely used in food and drink packaging.
-PET is also the main polymer used in synthetic fibers for textiles, with no adverse concerns to the environment.
+PET is also the main polymer used in synthetic fibers for textiles, with no adverse concerns to the consumers.
 PET is the only polymer that is recycled in a closed loop to food packaging or textiles.

 IVL has carried out LCA studies for its main products PTA and PET and understands the impact on the environment during the manufacturing.
 Together with Industry partners IVL is assessing the LCA of the use of PET including recycling.